Sustainability Summit: Why clean growth is good for business

 Non-Member Price: FREE

-This year’s Summit, delivered in partnership with the *ERDF Low Carbon Business Network (hosted by the University of Derby) will build on last year’s successful event and will focus on how environmental sustainability and clean growth is now so much more than the need to fulfil regulatory compliance.
-They are becoming an intrinsic element to any business growth strategy and offer untapped potential to re-energise your business performance.
+This year’s Summit, delivered in partnership with the *ERDF Low Carbon Business Network (hosted by the University of Derby) will build on last year’s successful event and will focus on how environmental sustainability and clean growth is now so much more than the need to fulfil regulatory compliance but are becoming an intrinsic element to any business growth strategy and offer untapped potential to re-energise your business performance.

 Through a series of keynote speakers, panel discussions and workshops the Summit will: